GaneshNavale/server_side_validation/README.md

 ## Usage

-1. To show model validation next to the form field make sure you should send js request from form.
+1. To show model validation next to the form field make sure you should have a js request from form.

-2. In controller action(either create or update) write code as
+2. In controller action write code as

 if @object.save
 	your code goes here ....